 Although some of Sage is written in Python, you do not need Python pre-installed on your computer, since the Sage installation includes virtually everything you need.

-After extracting the Sage tarball, the subdirectory spkg contains the source distributions for everything on which Sage depends.
+After extracting the Sage tarball, the subdirectory upstream contains the source distributions for everything on which Sage depends.
 If cloned from a git repository, the upstream tarballs will be downloaded, verified, and cached as part of the Sage installation process.
 We emphasize that all of this software is included with Sage, so you do not have to worry about trying to download and install any one of these packages (such as Python, for example) yourself.

 When the Sage installation program is run, it will check that you have each of the above-listed prerequisites, and inform you of any that are missing, or have unsuitable versions.

 On recent Debian or Ubuntu systems, the dpkg-dev package is needed for multiarch support.

 On Cygwin, the lapack and liblapack-devel packages are required to provide ATLAS support as the Sage package for ATLAS is not built by default.

 To check if you have the above prerequisites installed, for example perl, type: